Prometheus (2012 film): Critical reception

 James Cameron said: "I enjoyed Prometheus.
 I thought it was great.
 I thought it was Ridley returning to science fiction with gusto, with great tactical performance, beautiful photography, great native 3D.
 There might have been a few things that I would have done differently, but that's not the point—you could say that about any movie."
 However, despite his praise, he also said he thought it "didn't add up logically."

 Accolades

-Sequel
+Sequels

 Scott discussed a continuation of the series in March 2012, saying that Prometheus leaves many questions unanswered and that these could be answered in a sequel.
 In June 2012, Lindelof said that while plot elements were deliberately left unresolved so that they could be answered in a sequel, he and Scott had thoroughly discussed what should be resolved so that Prometheus could stand alone, as a sequel was not guaranteed.
 By August 2012, a sequel was announced to be in development for release no earlier than 2014.
 Lindelof chose not to work on the new film, citing other commitments.